maxwu/cucumber-java-toy/README.md

         - In the @Given step of Gherkin, initialize the PageObject, in Page Factory Pattern if you like;
         - Still destroy browsers by @After hook via quit() method.
         > The redundant browser instances will still be invoked but it is better and test will be much faster.
+    - Readers shall pay attention to understand @Before, @After and the steps in Background section comparing to Junit.
+      Actually the lifecycles are a bit different.
+        - [TODO] a chart of non-paralleled Cucumber-JVM test sequence chart.
 - CircleCI browser version issue resolved by updating chrome to >=v52
     ```
     google-chrome --version